Tutoring English In Korea | A Full Guide To Tutoring

 When moving to Korea, you’ll soon realize that things are quite different to back home.
 Korea has another culture, language and society.
 These will probably come as a culture shock to you.
 There is nothing better than being prepared for you move, this will help you settle in better and be prepared for what you might experience.

 - Learn Korean – If you are moving to Korea, then learn some Korean before getting there.
-Learn how to read and the basics, so ordering food and going to the supermarket won’t be as challenging.
+Learn how to read and the basics, so ordering food and going to the grocery store in Korea won’t be as challenging.
 Great resources to check out are TTMIK, Sogang University books and Rosetta Stone.

 - Packing – When going to Korea for a full year, you’ll experience the 4 seasons.
 In winter, temperatures can reach -20°C and in summer it can be 40°C. Check what to wear in Korea here.